Najib Tareque

-Najib Tareque, (born September 5, 1970, as Abu Najib Mohammed Tareque) is a Bengali artist, printmaker and writer based on Dhaka, Bangladesh.
-He is best known for his new media artworks and one of the pioneers of online art galleries in Bangladesh.
+Najib Tareque (born September 5, 1970, as Abu Najib Mohammed Tareque) is a Bengali artist, printmaker and writer based in Dhaka, Bangladesh.
+He is best known for his new media artworks and being one of the pioneers of online art galleries in Bangladesh.
 Tareque was the founding member of Jolrong, one of the first online art galleries in South Asia.
 Since 1987, he has been part of various group and solo exhibitions both in the country and abroad.
-He participates more than twenty individual and joint exhibitions in the country and abroad.
+He has participated in more than twenty individual and joint exhibitions in the country and abroad.

 In 1998 he was awarded by the Forest Department of the Ministry of Environment, Forest and Climate Change.

 Early life

-Abu Najib Mohammad Tareque was born on 5 September 1970, in Borogur Gola, Dinajpur, East Pakistan (now Bangladesh).
+Abu Najib Mohammad Tareque was born on September 5, 1970, in Borogur Gola, Dinajpur, East Pakistan (now Bangladesh).
 His father was Tamizuddin and mother Nujratun Nisa.
 Tareque is the fifth among seven siblings.
 Due to his father's career, his childhood and early life span were in Thakurgaon, Rajshahi and in Dinajpur district.

 His early education began in the village's school.
-After completing school exam from Rajshahi Collegiate School in 1986, he studied Dinajpur Government College.
-In 1987, he admitted studying Printmaking in Faculty of Fine Arts of the University of Dhaka.
-He was graduated in 1994 and after finished post graduation in 2000 from the faculty.
-While being a student, he was merely acting in the movement against anti-autocracy movement, and for the Nirmul Committee.
+After completing his Secondary School Certificate exams at Rajshahi Collegiate School in 1986, he studied at Dinajpur Government College.In 1987, he started studying printmaking in the Faculty of Fine Arts of the University of Dhaka.
+He graduated in 1994 and completed post graduate study in 2000 from the faculty.
+Whilst a student, he acted in the anti-autocracy movement, and for the Nirmul Committee.

 Career

-Tareque worked as a chief artist for such national newspapers, including Daily Jugantor from 1999 to 2001 and Daily Janakantha from 2002 to 2004.
+Tareque worked as a chief artist for national newspapers, including Daily Jugantor from 1999 to 2001 and Daily Janakantha from 2002 to 2004.
 He also worked with Ekushey Television from 2001 to 2003.
-From 2004 to 2011, he was also appointed as a brand marketing consultant of the Standard Chartered Bank Limited in Dhaka.
+From 2004 to 2011, he was appointed as a brand marketing consultant of the Standard Chartered Bank Limited in Dhaka.
 Besides, he has been appointed as the Information Technology Secretary of the Bangladesh Charushilpi Sangsad.